How can we help you today?

 - Ensure the MyWorkDrive server is trusted for delegation as per our Delegation Article

-- Setup your own public SSL Certificate and Hostname pointing to your MyWorkDrive Server over port 443 (SSL) (using our *.myworkdrive.net domain is not supported) and ensure your server is publicly accessible.
+- Make your server available via Cloud Web Connector or setup your own public SSL Certificate and Hostname pointing to your MyWorkDrive Server over port 443 (SSL) and ensure your server is publicly accessible.
 View Support Article.

 The following explains the user login flow to MyWorkDrive from an identity provider (IdP):